Documenting Your Lineage

 No matter what your family history, in order to successfully trace your genealogy you must educate yourself on the geography and time period for which you are dealing.
 When did vital records begin, what is the privacy period for which recent records may not be available – 100 years?
 If a vital record is not available, what other sources may be available in the area your ancestors lived?

 Vital records come in two sizes, long and short form.
-Long forms are sometimes referred to as long form for genealogical purposes and can contain a wealth of information, information that you will not find on the shorter form.
+Long forms are sometimes referred to as long form for genealogical purposes and can contain a wealth of information, information that you will not find on the shorter form, especially the names of the parents.
 Not all offices have them, but if you don’t specify, then you could miss out.
 For example, a certificate is often a short form, and is a fancy document on which has been typed the name, place and date of the event, as taken from the original record – but what you really want is the original record from which the information was taken.
 The original record could contain much more information than the bare facts of a certificate.
 In fact, a long form death record could also give birth date and place and names of parents – which could be a blessing if you have not been able to locate the birth record.
 There is no guarantee it will have what you are looking for, but it’s certainly worth a try (and the cost is usually the same).
 When long form records are available, they are necessary when documenting your Mayflower lineage for membership.

 Conducting genealogical research in the New England states is a pure joy.
 And we have our early ancestors to thank, for unlike our later ancestors who were pioneers in new lands and had other things on their minds, they kept wonderful records.
 This doesn’t mean you are going to find every record you ever search for, but chances are you will find a majority of them.